At a glance: In-app-events raw-data report lists actions performed by users.

-The in-app-events raw data report is the main source of activity data, meaning a chronological list of the actions performed by users after acquisition.
+- The in-app-events raw data report is the main source of activity data, meaning a chronological list of the actions performed by users after conversion.

-- Data freshness: Real-time reports except for in-app organic events which can be delayed by several hours
+- Data freshness: Real-time reports.
+In-app organic can be delayed by several hours

 - App-specific time zone: Supported